Our Herpes Test detects antibodies to the herpes simplex viruses, with online results in ~2 to 5 days.

 This test is generally not recommended for people without symptoms.
 One reason for this is that exposure to the herpes virus is very common.
 67% people under the age of 50 have been exposed to the herpes simplex virus type 1 at some point.Once you have been exposed to the virus, you will have antibodies, even if you are not experiencing any symptoms.

 This test is also not suitable if you are pregnant or for anyone under the age of 18.
 If you are pregnant and think you could have genital herpes, it is very important to discuss this with your healthcare provider and establish if this test is suitable for you.

 When to test

-The sample must be collected in the morning, on a Monday-Friday, and returned on the same day.
+Collect your sample in the morning, on a Monday-Friday, and return it on the same day.

 How it works